 The island played a major role in advancing global telecommunications on 22 June 1955, when the cable ship Monarch departed Clarenville for Oban, Scotland to install the world's first transatlantic submarine telephone cable.
 The cable spanned 3621 kilometres of ocean floor and was able to carry 36 telephone channels simultaneously.
 By the end of 1956, an overland cable extended the system to Terrenceville, Placentia Bay, where a shallow-water cable connected it with Sydney Mines, Nova Scotia; a radio relay also transmitted phone calls down the eastern seaboard to New York.
 Dozens of submarine cables today traverse the Atlantic Ocean and most modern systems use fibre optics to transmit information digitally instead of using radio signals.

-Today, people in Newfoundland and Labrador use much more sophisticated telephones than they did decades ago and have access to a variety of different services, including caller display, call waiting, voicemail and three way calling.
+Today, people in Newfoundland and Labrador use much more sophisticated telephones than they did decades ago.
 Cellular telephone service became available to the province in 1990 and quickly grew in popularity.
-Cell phones are now almost as common as landlines and many models are able to access the Internet, take photographs, and perform a wide range of functions.
+Cell phones are now more popular than landlines and perform a wide range of functions.